bpmsg/ahp-os/README.md

      |              es/pt    AhpGroupResXX, AhpHierarchyXX,
      |                       AhpHierXX, AhpHierginiXX, AhpNewsXX,
      |--views (html menus)   AhpPrioCalcXX, AhpSessionAdminXX
+     |--vendor (will contain phpMailer)
 ```
 ## Dependencies
 The source code includes the source of a modified `phpgraphlib` by
 Elliott Brueggeman and `jscheck` by Gustav Eklundh to check, whether
-JavaScript is enabled for the browser. `PHPMailer`, version 6.5.3 is
+JavaScript is enabled for the browser. `PHPMailer` in the vendor
-used for email sending.
+directory is used for email sending.

 ## SQL database structure and triggers
 There are 6 tables in the database, 4 of them to store ahp data: